TreeHacks/challenges-2020/xr.md

 2. __Introducing StereoKit – Next-Gen MR Dev Tools__ with [Microsoft](https://www.microsoft.com/en-us/)
     * Friday 2/14, 10:40pm - 11:20pm, in Huang 018
     * StereoKit is an open source, cross-platform Mixed Reality library that makes MR development simple!
 Optimized for mobile MR hardware, and streamlined for non-game MR development, StereoKit provides important functionality that a game engine cannot.
-2. __Creating Digital Holograms with Hedron Vision__ by Sam Redmond, Founder of [Hedron Vision](https://oval.cs.stanford.edu/) & founder of TreeHacks :palm_tree:
+2. __Creating Digital Holograms with Hedron Vision__ by Sam Redmond, Founder of [Hedron Vision](https://hedronvision.com/) & founder of TreeHacks :palm_tree:
     * Saturday 2/15, 1:30am - 2am, Huang 305
+    * Hedron Vision helps you bring a 3D experience to 2D screens without extra hardware.
+With our technology, your phone screen transforms into a quasi-holographic display so that your 3D digital scenes appear to have perceptual depth.
+Our development tools integrate with Unity for mobile apps.
+In this workshop, you’ll learn how to integrate your TreeHacks 2020 project with Hedron’s technology to make your Unity applications appear holographic on phone displays, all with just a drag-and-drop plugin!
 3. __Building Blocks of Unity: Learn Basics for Any AR/VR Project__ with Arjun and Joseph from [Stanford XR Club](https://www.stanfordxr.org/)
     * Saturday 2/15, 11am - 11:30am, Huang 305.